Psychotherapy

 I believe a licensed therapist can hold this process in balance.

-I believe that what happened to you isn’t your fault; but that you can discover choices to make and to practice.
+I believe what happened to you isn’t your fault; but that you can discover choices to make and to practice.

 My Education